Frequently asked questions about Electric Vehicles

-- RCEA is currently developing an EV rebate for CCA customers that is projected to go live in 2018 -2019.
+- RCEA is currently developing an EV rebate for CCA customers.

 In some markets, AAA offers a mobile charging service from their trucks.
 In all other markets, you’ll need a tow or a push.
-Ev’s need to be towed by a flat-bed tow truck.
+Electric Vehicles need to be towed by a flat-bed tow truck.